-From the 1st April 2023 all licensed vehicles must comply with the current Euro standard relating to vehicle emissions.
-The vehicle licence will not be renewed after this date if the vehicle does not meet this standard.
+From the 1st April 2025 all existing licensed vehicles must comply with the current Euro standard relating to vehicle emissions.
+The vehicle licence will not be renewed after this date if the vehicle does not meet both the emission standard and the above age standards.

 Current Euro standard is Petrol: Euro 4 (2005 onwards manufacturer) and Diesel: Euro 6 (2015 onwards manufacturer).
 Hybrid vehicles are generally EU compliant.
-LPG vehicles are also compliant.
+LPG vehicles are also compliant.2